-Evelyn Berezin (depicted in Figure 1) was a physicist who started to work in a company that produced digital computers, and where she started to work on particular the development of the logic designs of computers - e.g. [Auerbach et al., 1962].
-After a bunch of years passed in changing job, and several contributions related to the development of large computer systems such as the computerised reservation system for United Airlines, in 1969, she founded her own company: Redactron Corporation.
+Evelyn Berezin (depicted in Figure 1) was a physicist.
+She began to work in a company that produced digital computers, and where she started to work on particular the development of the logic designs of computers - e.g. [Auerbach et al., 1962].
+After a bunch of years passed in changing job and several contributions related to the development of large computer systems such as the computerised reservation system for United Airlines, in 1969, she founded her own company: Redactron Corporation.

 In this new company, she started to work on computer systems to simplify the work of secretaries.
-The main product of the company was called Data Secretary, the very first word processor in history, which was a stand-alone device developed for addressing that specific task, so as to replace the more common typewriter.
-It has been the precursor of all the series of word processors that have been developed since that date, initially as stand alone devices, and then as independent software applications to be installed in personal computers - starting from Electric Pencil (1976) and WordStar (1978), to Microsoft Word (1983) and OpenOffice Writer (1999).
+The main product of the company was called Data Secretary: the very first word processor in history.
+It was a stand-alone device developed for addressing that specific task, to replace the more common typewriter.
+Data Secretary was the precursor of all the series of word processors developed since that date.
+While they were stand-alone devices initially, word processors soon have become independent software applications.
+We remember Electric Pencil (1976), WordStar (1978), Microsoft Word (1983) and OpenOffice Writer (1999).